slatedocs/slate/source/includes/APIReference/ScheduleCalendars/_schedule_calendars.md

 ## The Schedule Calendar Object

+Following is a list of the properties that belong to a schedule calendar object, and a description of each.

 |                |             |             |
 | -------------: | :---------: | ----------- |
 | **id**<br/>read-only | _Int_ | Id of the schedule calendar. |